 Anti-Tarnish Treatments for Jewelry

 Some jewelry finishes are added to delay the onset of oxidation or tarnish on silver alloys.
 It is impossible to prevent tarnish on silver forever, but, you can increase the time it takes for oxidation to begin.
 The efficacy of anti-tarnish treatments will depend on many environmental factors so you cannot pinpoint a lifespan with any precision.

 It is especially important to know about treatments if you plan to apply patinas to a piece.
 Any anti-tarnish treatment will prevent even patination on a metal item.
 Results will be splotchy and unpredictable.
 If you wish to oxidize your jewelry findings, it is best to select items without anti-tarnish.
 At Halstead, you will find that all of our items contain disclosure on anti-tarnish treatments in the item detail information online.

 - Spray - Spray application of a chemical coating.
 Adheres quickly, coats surface.

-- E-coating - Electric current bonds an extremely thin plastic film to surface, lasts longer than spray.
+- E-coating - Electric current bonds an extremely thin plastic film to the surface, lasts longer than spray.
 Acetone will strip away e-coating but you risk damaging the metal underneath.

 Tool Texture Effects